-NEC - Branch Circuits 1 & 2 and Feeders and Services
+NEC - Branch Circuits 1 & 2 and ELN 2123 1 FA Feeders and Services

 This module allows the student to make use of Table 8 in chapter 9 of the NEC to investigate the properties of various conductor sizes.
-The student will use his/her knowledge of the NEC to work with branch circuits.

-services and feeders.
+The student will use his/her knowledge of the NEC to work with branch circuits, services and feeders.
 Topics include: The principles involved in sizing building wire; Calculating conductor ampacity; Branch circuits 1 & 2; Outside branch circuits and feeders; Services 1; Lighting and receptacles.

-NEC - Requirements for Cable Assemblies & Wiring Methods

-This module focuses on the various wiring methods recognised by the NEC.
-In addition, the student will become acquainted with many of the terms the NEC uses in conjunction with conduit wiring methods.
-Topics include: How to correctly apply the NEC's conduit wiring methods; The NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods - general installation requirements; Wiring methods - specific; Electrical nonmetallic tubing (ENT)
+NEC - Requirements for Cable Assemblies ELN 2124 1 FA & Wiring Methods include: How to correctly apply the NEC's conduit wiring methods: The NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods - general installation requirements; Wiring methods - specific; Electrical nonmetallic tubing (ENT)